-To make high resistance measurements using the constantvoltage method, an instrument that can measure low current and a constant DC voltage source are required.
+To make high resistance measurements using the constant-voltage method, an instrument that can measure low current and a constant DC voltage source are required.
 Some electrometers and picoammeters have voltage sources built into the instrument and automatically can calculate the unknown resistance.

 The basic configuration of the constant-voltage method using an electrometer or picoammeter is shown in Figure 13a.
-As shown in Figure 13b, a SourceMeter instrument or other SMU can also be used for making high resistance measurements using the constant voltage method.
+As shown in Figure 13b, an SMU can also be used for making high resistance measurements using the constant voltage method.